aumanoj/Vue3-Tailwind/README.md

 # Test

-This template should help get you started developing with Vue 3 in Vite.
+This template should help get you started developing with Vue 3 in Vite also using Pinia and Composition API.

 ## Recommended IDE Setup